In this complete review of Bluehost, I analyse all aspects of the hosting platform.

 As you can see from the image below, Bluehost offers 3 standard package options.

-The Basic Features of all BlueHost plans is a Free Domain, Free SSL certificate, 1 Click WordPress Install, 24/7 Support and 30-day money-back guarantee.
+The Basic Features of all BlueHost plans is a Free Domain, Free SSL certificate, 1 Click WordPress Install, 24/7 Support and a 30-day money-back guarantee.

 Thumbs up so far.